 Honorable Juli Mathew, Judge

-Judge Mathew's legal journey began at Penn State University and continued at Delaware Law School, where she earned her Juris Doctorate.
-A dedicated resident of Fort Bend for over two decades, Judge Mathew takes pride in her immigrant roots from Kerala, India.
-Fluent in both Malayalam and English, she holds the distinction of being the first Indian American woman elected to the bench in the United States and the first Asian American woman elected in Fort Bend County.
+Judge Mathew’s journey began at Penn State University and continued at Delaware Law School, where she earned her Juris Doctor.
+A proud immigrant from Kerala, India, and a longtime Fort Bend resident, she made history as the first Indian American woman elected to the bench in the United States and the first Asian American woman elected in Fort Bend County.
+Her story is one of perseverance, faith, and the American dream, proof that hard work and strong values can overcome any obstacle.

-In 2023, Judge Mathew was invited to teach as an Adjunct Professor at the University of Houston Law Center.
-Judge Mathew has taught 2L and 3L students Professional Strategic Writing.
-A sought-after speaker, Judge Mathew has delivered keynote addresses at notable conventions and gatherings, including the Juvenile Justice Conference, American Judges Association, Texas Democratic Women, and others.
-Her outstanding contributions have earned her prestigious accolades, such as the NAACP Community Service Award, Honoree at the National Association for Diversity Empowerment, FOMAA Woman of the Year, and Outstanding Woman in Law by the South Indian US Chamber of Commerce.
+In 2023, Judge Mathew joined the University of Houston Law Center as an Adjunct Professor, teaching Professional Strategic Writing to law students preparing to enter the legal profession.
+A frequent keynote speaker, she has addressed the Juvenile Justice Conference, American Judges Association, and Texas Democratic Women, earning honors such as the NAACP Community Service Award, FOMAA Woman of the Year, and Outstanding Woman in Law from the South Indian U.S. Chamber of Commerce.

-Before her election in 2018, Judge Mathew served as the Associate Municipal Judge in Arcola, Texas, and amassed 15 years of experience as a practicing attorney, handling diverse cases in Fort Bend and neighboring counties, including Harris, Montgomery, Galveston, and Brazoria.
+Before taking the bench, Judge Mathew served as Associate Municipal Judge in Arcola, Texas, and practiced law for more than 15 years across Fort Bend and neighboring counties.

 Office Address